Everyday, objects or people collide, sometimes by accident and sometimes on

 Now make some measurements using the acceleration sensor in the Smart Cart.
 Choose one of the carts.

-Discuss your results with your partner.
-Compare and contrast the maximum forces, interaction times, and the total impulses given to the jumper in the two different kinds of landings.
-Relate these results to the observations in experiment 1.
+Analysis: Discuss your observations.
+What can you say about the maximum forces, the interaction times, and the total impulses given to the jumper in the two different kinds of landings?
+Do you see a relationship with the observations from experiment 1?

 Convert your log into a lab report.